hugogirard/formRecognizerDevOps/README.md

 | Name | Value
 | ----- | -----
 | AZURE_CREDENTIALS | The value from the step before when creating the service principal.
-| ADMIN_PRINCIPAL_OBJECT_ID | This is the ID related to an ADMIN that will have access to the key vault secrets.
-This secret is optional and related to [access policies in KeyVault](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal).
+| SUBSCRIPTION_ID | The ID of the subscription where all the resources will be created
 | SP_PRINCIPAL_OBJECT_ID | The objectId of the Service Principal created before

 To find the SP_PRINCIPAL_OBJECT_ID you can go into you Azure Active Directory.